Addressable quantum gates: What can it do?

+In a Polarizing Beam Splitter (PBS), birefringent material separates an incident beam according to its polarization ---see Fig. \ref{fig:PBS:vh}.
+A transmitted photon moves toward a device denoted by A that rotates the polarization angle of the light, and after that, moves toward a similar device denoted by B that rotates the polarization in a different way.

+By using two PBS, the reflected version of the photon encounters B first, then A. The end result of the polarization in this case is different.
+There are two quantum paths: either A occurs before B, or B occurs before A, yielding an indefinite causal order.
+Indefinite causal orders are related to the time order of the evolution of the underlying quantum system.
+In the first case, A causally influences B so that if A had not occurred, then B’s input and output would be totally different.
+Conversely, in the second case, B causally influences A.

-In a Polarizing Beam Splitter (PBS), birefringent material separates the incident beam according to its polarization ---see Fig. \ref{fig:PBS:vh}.
-They are used in the literature to implement indefinite causal orders \cite{Goswami_2018,PBScalculus,PBScalculus:coh}, as in PBS the physical location of quantum data is itself quantum.
+PBS are thus used in the literature to implement indefinite causal orders \cite{Goswami_2018,PBScalculus,PBScalculus:coh}, as in PBS the physical location of quantum data is itself quantum.
 Therefore, AQCs are well-suited to represent such devices, unlike textbook circuits which are ignorant towards~locations.